JackHowa/reactholiday22/LEARNING-NOTES.md

 > Note: notFound() does not require you to use return notFound() due to using the TypeScript never type.

 More info: https://beta.nextjs.org/docs/api-reference/notfound#notfound

+# Day 13

+The nested layouts make these special-named files necessary.
+Chantastic says that he's found that in the making of sample apps.

+> In this way, route directories are like the modules of the Next app directory.
+>
+> This is new.
+And with new come some real oddities!
+Like the way layout files cascade but head files don't.
+There's a lot we have to figure out but I'm thrilled about these new visual conventions.